 - 2016: Georgia: $739,500 Verdict – A female retired anesthesiologist was driving down the highway when a driver trying to merge with traffic hit her vehicle, forcing her into a concrete median wall.
 She suffered cervical fractures and a bilateral jump facet injury which required fusion surgery from C3 to T2.

 - 2014, Pennsylvania: $490,000 Verdict – A Philadelphia plaintiff was arrested after a bar fight and placed in the back of a police car.
-He claimed that the officers then drove around erratically after failing to restrain him properly.
-He sued the city after he suffered three fractured vertebrae, claiming that the erratic drive resulted in the injury.
+He claimed that the officers drove around erratically after failing to restrain him properly.
+He brought legal action against the city after he suffered three fractured vertebrae, claiming that the erratic drive resulted in the injury.
 The defendant argued that the injuries actually occurred from the plaintiff banging his head against a holding cell door while intoxicated.
-The plaintiff was able to return to his construction position.
+The plaintiff could return to his construction position.
 Eventually, the defendant settled for $490,000.

 - 2010, Maryland: $10,500 Verdict – The plaintiff was a passenger in a car that was rear-ended by a dump truck.
-As the plaintiff’s car slowed for a yellow light, the defendant failed to observe the changing light.
+The defendant failed to observe the changing light as the plaintiff’s car slowed for a yellow light.
 She suffered five fractured vertebrae and sought $10,500.
-The defendant alleged that the injuries were minor and that she recovered to her pre-accident status.
+The defendant alleged that the injuries from the truck accident were minor and that she recovered to her pre-accident status.
 Plus, she had sustained back injuries in the past.
 The jury awarded a $10,500 verdict.